UWSEDS/uwseds.github.io/projects.md

 among stations?"
 An **analysis project** would seek data to answer this question directly.
-However, you choose not to actually answer the question yourself.
+However, you may choose not to answer the question yourself.
 Rather, you might do a **tool project** that builds a tool to help others to answer the question.
-For example,
+For example, one such tool might be a package that better organizes the Pronto data for analysis.
-a tool better organize the Pronto data for analysis.
+Still another possibility is that you will build a system that teaches others the skills needed to do analysis, which we call an
-Still another possibility is that you will build a system that teaches others the skills needed to do analysis, or an **instructional system project**.
+**instructional system project**.
 An example here would be
 a system that teaches about logistics for businesses in the